russplaysguitar/hash-task/README.md

 #### Basic Usage:

-Open an issue: `The spaceship is broken #!4321 #opened`
+Open an issue: `The warp-drive is not working #enterprise/4321 #open`
-Assign an issue: `@joe can you fix it? #!4321 #assigned`
+Assign an issue: `@geordi can you fix this? #enterprise/4321 #assign`
-Make a comment: `This thing is really messed up #!4321`
+Make a comment: `Fix in progress... #enterprise/4321`
-Assign a label via hash-tag: `This is definitely an #engine problem`
+Assign a label via hash-tag: `It seems to be a problem with #antimatter #enterprise/4321`
-Close an issue: `it's finally fixed. let's fly. #!4321 #closed`
+Close an issue: `Warp-drive is back online.
+Engage. #enterprise/4321 #close`

 ### API Client Specifications

 - The client application should only track issues which are discussed by people who the user follows (followees).
-- Issue commands by followees are always accepted.
+- Commands by followees are always accepted.
-- The most recent issue status (open, assign, or close) is the current issue status.
+- The most recent task status (open, assign, or close) is the current status of that task.
 - New issue labels (non-command hash-tags) by followees are always accepted.
 - Comments by anyone referencing the issue (via ID) are added to the issue history.